nixprime/cpsm/README.md

 - By default, cpsm will automatically detect the number of matcher threads based on the available hardware concurrency.
-To limit the number of threads that cpsm can use, add
+To limit the number of threads that cpsm can use, set `g:cpsm_max_threads`.

-        let g:cpsm_max_threads = (maximum number of threads)

-  to your .vimrc.
+- When `g:cpsm_query_inverting_delimiter` is set to a single character, it can be used in a query to move the part of the query after it to the part of the query before it.
+For example, if `g:cpsm_query_inverting_delimiter` is a space, then:

+  - A query of "foo" is matched normally.

+  - A query of "foo bar" is matched as if it were "barfoo".

+  - A query of "foo bar qux" is matched as if it were "quxbarfoo".

+  If `g:cpsm_query_inverting_delimiter` is unset or empty, this feature is disabled.

-- To enable Unicode support, add
+- To enable Unicode support, set `g:cpsm_unicode` to 1.

-        let g:cpsm_unicode = 1

-  to your .vimrc.
 Unicode support is currently very limited, and consists mostly of parsing input strings as UTF-8 and handling the case of non-ASCII letters correctly.

 Performance
 -----------